Tara Drupchen

 Event Overview

 We are delighted to celebrate the tenth anniversary of Nalandabodhi’s annual Tara Drupchen in the presence of Dzogchen Ponlop Rinpoche and Dilyak Drupon Rinpoche, our Nalandabodhi acharyas, lamas, and mitras, as well as many visiting lamas.
-We are especaily happy to announce that Dzogchen Ponlop Rinpoche will offer the opening teaching on Thursday afternoon onsite at Nalanda West and streamed online via zoom, after the lung offering.
+We are especially happy to announce that Dzogchen Ponlop Rinpoche will offer the opening teaching on Thursday afternoon.
 In addition to connecting with Tara and practicing compassion, this special, practice-intensive weekend will allow us to engage with the new compilation offered by His Holiness the 17th Karmapa of “The Ritual of the Five-Deity Tara and Tara Mandala.”
 There will also be English sessions with our usual liturgy, “The Heart of the Two Accumulations: A Mandala Ritual from the Mind-Terma, Profound Drop of Tara.”
 Please check the section on the lung requirement below to ensure you are properly prepared to practice.

 Special Anniversary Details